malandrin/domino-party/frontend/README.md

 # Frontend

 The frontend has being build using the VueJS framework.
 It also uses Three.js and Ammo.js.
 The interface is highly "inspired" by 3ds Max.
+As my previous experiments, it has some allowances:

+- It has to work in Chrome.
+I haven't test it in any other browser.
+- It has to look fine in my screen.
+This means it is not web responsive and I haven't test it in other resolutions or devices.

 Nice things to be added: